-Additional specialization coursework in an area of focus and emphasis on independent research are intended to place students at the leading edge of the field.
+Additional specialization coursework in an area of focus and emphasis on independent research places students at the leading edge of the field.
 Strong collaborative relationships with a variety of health care organizations, the bioscience industry and governmental agencies provide an unparalleled opportunity for doctoral students to explore and contribute to advances in informatics for biomedical research, patient care and population health.
-Students may explore special foci on cross-cutting areas such as data science and knowledge representation.
+Students may explore cross-cutting areas such as data science and knowledge representation.

 Applicants must fulfill the requirements of both the Graduate College and the College of Health Solutions.